 "Compassion remains a vital element of spirituality," Elgin notes, "but it is now being held increasingly within a context of communion rather than separation."

 "As people around the world move into spiritual communion and empathic connection with the living universe," Elgin suggests, "we see the role of religion differently: Less often do people look for a bridge to the divine.
 Increasingly, people seek guidance and community in the journey of awakening within the living universe.
 People want to know there are others on the journey of soul-making and seek guideposts along the way to support the awakening of their experience of unity and intimacy within the universe.
 Less and less are people seeking only religions of belief.
-Carried along in this great cultural project of awakening, we are increasingly seeking religions of direct experience -- religions of communion with a living universe."
+Carried along in this great cultural project of awakening, we are increasingly seeking religions of direct experience -- religions of communion with a living universe.""The 'Great Work" of our time," says Thomas Berry (in the attached video), "is

 moving the human community from its present situation as a destructive presence on the planet, to a benign or mutually enhancing presence.
 It's that simple."